daneenjah/PUBg/README.md

 *playerstats.php* - shows stats for an individual player.

+*pull_all.php* - pulls season stats for all players defined in config/config.php.

 *pull_seasonstats.php* - pulls season stats for a player.

+*season_select.php* - provides information for season selection.

 *seasons.php* - updates data/seasons.txt, run this when a new season kicks off.

+*stats_overall.php* - pulls from all seasons stored locally to display totals.

 *stats.php* - parses the JSON files to pull the stats.